uqlibrary/uqlibrary-contacts/README.md

 Run `gulp serve` to start a live-reloading web server and display the page in the default browser.

+* Please adhere to the Polymer code style guide provided at [Style Guide](http://polymerelements.github.io/style-guide/).
+* Colors and common styles are imported (bower install) from [uqlibrary-styles](http://github.com/uqlibrary/uqlibrary-styles).
+* The docs can be viewed locally by running `npm start`.
+Use the second URL from the command output.
-GitHub pages should be updated after every commit to `polymer1.0` branch by running `bin/generate-gh-pages.sh`
+* GitHub pages should be updated after every commit to `polymer1.0` branch by running `bin/generate-gh-pages.sh`

 ## Testing